harshnandan-works/technical-writing-samples/02-langchain-quickstart-sample.md

 ## Common pitfalls

-1. **Mismatched provider installs.** `pip install langchain` alone doesn't include a specific model provider — you need the extra, like `langchain[anthropic]` or the separate `langchain-anthropic` package, matching whichever model you're actually calling.
+1. **Mismatched provider installs.** `pip install langchain` alone doesn't include a specific model provider.
+You need the extra, like `langchain[anthropic]` or the separate `langchain-anthropic` package, matching whichever model you're actually calling.
 2. **Copying code from older tutorials.** LangChain has gone through several API redesigns.
 If a blog post's syntax looks meaningfully different from what's here, check its publish date before assuming it's still current.
-3. **Wrong or missing environment variable name.** Each provider expects its own variable (`ANTHROPIC_API_KEY`, `OPENAI_API_KEY`, etc.) — a silent auth failure is often just the wrong variable name.
+3. **Wrong or missing environment variable name.** Each provider expects its own variable (`ANTHROPIC_API_KEY`, `OPENAI_API_KEY`, etc.) — a common auth failure is often just the wrong variable name.
-4. **Assuming you need LangGraph on day one.** LangGraph (a related, more advanced library for complex multi-step agent workflows) is often mentioned alongside LangChain, but it's not required to get a basic agent like this one running.
+4. **Assuming you need LangGraph on day one.** In short, you don't.
+LangGraph (a related, more advanced library for complex multi-step agent workflows) is often mentioned alongside LangChain, but it's not required to get a basic agent like this one running.

 ## Next steps

-Once this pattern feels comfortable, the natural next additions are giving your agent more than one tool, adding memory so it remembers earlier turns in a conversation, and — only once you actually need multi-step branching logic — looking at LangGraph.
+Once this pattern feels comfortable, the natural next additions are giving your agent more than one tool, adding memory so it remembers earlier turns in a conversation, and, only once you actually need multi-step branching logic, looking at LangGraph.